Merovex/pandoc-book/docs/01-setup/00-overview.md

-# Configuration
+# Setup

 In this chapter, we explore the various configurations available to you to define the